 Kate garnered national attention as the first woman chairman of the Virginia GOP.
 Serving from 2003 to 2006, she led the charge against tax increases and the expanding role of government.
 During her tenure as chairman, she eliminated the Party’s massive debt by implementing a business mentality and aggressive fundraising operation.
 She rebuilt the grassroots operation and restored strong conservative philosophical underpinnings as well as the credibility of the Party that had faced significant challenges before her term.
 While she was chair, the Atlanta Journal-Constitution identified her as a rising star in national politics.

-She served as Virginia Senator George Allen's chief of staff and as his chief education and health policy advisor while he was governor.
+She served as Virginia Senator George Allen's chief of staff and as his chief education and health policy adviser while he was governor.
 From 1995 to 2000, she advanced budgetary reform and programmatic accountability as an appointee of Governors Allen and Gilmore on the State Council of Higher Education for Virginia.

 Along with Ann Coulter, Laura Schlessinger, Phyllis Schlafly and Jeane Kirkpatrick, Kate's work is featured in the book, Great American Conservative Women.
 Of this book, Rush Limbaugh, said, “It's past due that someone put together a collection of ideas and philosophies from conservative women in print.”